OOF2 version 2.3.1 is

 versions of OOF1, however, can write OOF2 data files.

-OOF2 is based on a new set of C++ classes for
+OOF2 is a set of C++ classes for finite elements and

 is an easy to use, high-level, object-oriented